 After more than 2 months of being in a State of Emergency, we’re now in a State of Calamity which sounds bad, but it’s actually a step in a positive direction.

 It seems like there’s finally some light at the end of the tunnel.

 While measurements are still in place (changes in business hours, mandatory use of masks, lower capacity in restaurants, and hand sanitizer use), things are improving here in the country.

 We’ve been experiencing a gradual opening of restaurants, gyms, cinemas, malls, beaches, shops….and CAMPSITES!

-While we’ve been taking advantage of the opening of restaurants and amenities in Lisbon (drinks with a rooftop view and steakhouse visits!), since being in our apartment and in a city for so long, we’re definitely craving nature, which Portugal has in spades.
+While we’ve been taking advantage of the opening of restaurants and amenities in Lisbon (drinks with a rooftop view and dining on some of the best Portuguese food), since being in our apartment and in a city for so long, we’re definitely craving nature, which Portugal has in spades.

 Check Out Our Announcement Video

 Nick and I have never travelled by campervan.
 We’ve moved around the world by plane, train, bus, boat, scooter, car, horse, camel, and foot but have never explored by campervan.